Graduate Medical Education: Addressing the Doctor Shortage

 New section

 America faces a nationwide physician shortage as demand for health care accelerates because of a growing, diversifying, and aging population.
 Residency plays a crucial role in preparing physicians like you to meet this increased demand.
-Establishing a physician workforce able to meet the nation's future health care needs requires adequate investment in GME.
+Establishing a physician workforce able to meet the nation's future health care needs requires increased investment in GME.

 New section